Why Finite Mathematics Is The Most Fundamental and Ultimate Quantum Theory Will Be Based on Finite Mathematics

 However, in FQT the width cannot be arbitrarily large.
 Suppose that a macroscopic body consists of $N$ components and $\delta_j$ ($j=1,2,...N$) is the width of the momentum distribution of the $j$th component with the mass $m_j$.
 Then, as shown in Ref. \cite{monograph}, a necessary condition for a wave function to have a probabilistic interpretation is

-where $R$ is the dS radius (the radius of the Universe) and $w_j=4R^2m_j^2$.
+where $w_j=4R^2m_j^2$.
 This condition shows that the greater the number of components is, the stronger is the restriction on the width of the momentum distribution for each component.
 This is a crucial difference between standard theory and FQT.
 A naive explanation is that if $p$ is finite, the same set of numbers which was used for describing one body is now shared between $N$ bodies.
 In other words, if in standard theory each body in the free $N$-body system does not feel the presence of other bodies, in FQT this is not the case.

 The existing theory does not make it possible to reliably calculate the width of the total momentum distribution for a macroscopic body and at best only a qualitative estimation of this quantity can be given.
 Equation (\ref{70}) indicates that the quantities $\delta_i$ in Eq. (\ref{dS}) are inversely proportional to the corresponding masses $m_i$ in agreement with the Newton law.
 A detailed discussion in Ref. \cite{monograph} shows that with reasonable assumptions the result given by Eq. (\ref{dS}) can be written in the form $H=H_0-Gm_1m_2/r$ where $G=const\, R/(m_0lnp)$ and $m_0$ is the nucleon mass.
 We also discuss whether relativistic corrections to the Newton gravity law are compatible with GR.